psychemedia/storytelling-notes/Duncan Williamson - Thomas the Rhymer.md

 The traditional commentary upon this ballad informs us, that the apple was the produce of the fatal Tree of Knowledge, and that the garden was the terrestrial paradise.
 The repugnance of Thomas to be debarred the use of falsehood, when he should find it convenient, has a comic effect.

 [TH: two more parts follow relating to prophecies and return to Elfinland]

+THOMAS THE RHYMER.

+PART SECOND.

+NEVEE BEFORE PUBLISHED— ALTERED TROM ANCIENT PROPHECIES.

+The prophecies ascribed to Thomas of Erceldoune have been the principal means of securing to him remembrance "amongst the sons of his people."
+The author of *Sir Tristrem* would long ago have joined, in the vale of oblivion, "Clerk of Tranent, who wrote the adventures of *Schir Gawaine*," if, by good hap, the same current of ideas respecting antiquity, which causes Virgil to be regarded as a magician by tlie Lazaroni of Naples, had not exalted the bard of Erceldoune to the prophetic character.
+Perhaps, indeed, he himself affected it during his life.
+We know at least for certain, that a belief in his supernatural knowledge was current soon after his death.
+His prophecies are alluded to by Barbour, by WINTOUN, and by Henry, the minstrel; or *Blind Harry*, as he is usually termed.
+None of these authors, however, give the words of any of the Rhymer's vaticinations, but merely narrate historically his having predicted the events of which they speak.
+The earliest of the prophecies ascribed to him, which is now extant, is quoted by Mr Pinkerton from a MS. It is supposed to be a response from Thomas of Erceldoune, to a question from the heroic Countess of March, renowned for the defence of the castle of Dunbar against the English, and termed, in the familiar dialect of her time.
+Black Agnes of Dunbar.
+This prophecy is remarkable, in so far as it bears very little resemblance to any verses published in the printed copy of the Rhymer's supposed prophecies.

+The verses are as follows: ...

 ---